KiddLab/insertion-assembly/README.md

 --outdirbase CHM1/initial_assembly
 ```

+## Parsing of Assembly Results

+Results of the assembly are analyzed to identify insertions with assembled sequence supporting
+the givne insertion type.
+These candidate are then further analyzed in the breakpoint
+analysis step.

-In step 6, resulting linked scaffolds are RepeatMasked and then analyzed for matches to
-element of interest.
+In step 6, scaffolds are analyzed for matches to the element of interest.

 ```
 Outputs: